kcw0825/bucketList/README.md

 <h3><b>Bucket List</b></h3>
 </br>

 <p>Good day, we are degree studens from Fakulti Teknologi Maklumat dan Komunikasi (FTMK), Universiti Teknikal Malaysia Melaka (UTeM).
-This project is done under subject BITP3453 MOBILE APPLICATION DEVELOPMENT.
+This project is done under the subject BITP3453 MOBILE APPLICATION DEVELOPMENT.
 Bucket List is a simple project which involved hybrid language in the mobile application development.
 Bucket List apps is developed to assists people to record all the tasks in their daily life.</p>

   </br><h2><b>Developers Team Members</b></h2>